Health resources

 Manitoba Blue Cross wellness platform: Discover our comprehensive digital wellness platform with a range of health and wellness resources and services to support you.
 Get started by taking the quick and easy wellness assessment to receive customized results, including curated content, tips and resources to help build wellness-affirming habits, routines and knowledge.

-Counselling through the Manitoba Blue Cross Employee and Individual Assistance Programs, if eligible.
+Counselling services through Manitoba Blue Cross, available to all Manitobans.
+If you are a Manitoba Blue Cross member with Employee or Individual Assistance Program coverage, these services are part of your benefits plan.
 (To confirm coverage, visit your mybluecross account.)

 Physical health supports and resources